R. J. Hunter

-Ronald Jordan Hunter (born October 24, 1993) is an American professional basketball player who last played for the Sydney Kings of the Australian National Basketball League (NBL).
-Hunter played college basketball for the Georgia State Panthers under the direction of his father and Georgia State head coach, Ron Hunter.
-There, he was twice named Sun Belt Player of the Year as well as the Sun Belt Conference Male Athlete of the Year.
+Ronald Jordan Hunter (born October 24, 1993) is an American former professional basketball player and current assistant coach for the Tulane Green Wave.
+He played college basketball for the Georgia State Panthers under the direction of his father and Georgia State head coach, Ron Hunter, being named twice Sun Belt Player of the Year as well as the Sun Belt Conference Male Athlete of the Year.
 He holds the school record for most career points with a total of 1,819 after just three seasons of play.

 High school career

 Hunter attended Pike High School in Indianapolis averaging 20.5 points, 6.6 rebounds, 3.8 assists and 2.9 steals per game as a senior.
 That year he led Pike to the Indiana State Championships, ending as a runner-up, and in the process earned All-Marion County First Team, a conference player of the year award and an Indiana All-Star mention.